![]() |

 During a ferry-boat

-in Chile, some storm-petrels were noticed with more extensive white than
+in Chile, some storm-petrels were noticed that appeared different.

 What we did not know at the time was that earlier that same year, another group